RamosPabloA/NPC_Dusk_MOD/dusk-readme.txt

 1. Introduction
 ----------------

-- Featuring a new NPC joinable to the party: Dusk, the Wizard Slayer.
+Dusk NPC Mod features a new NPC joining to the party: Dusk, the Wizard Slayer.
 Ardusk Aldant, also know as Dusk, is a warrior from Cormyr, trained in the Order of the Purple Dragons.
-After a long journey to Athkatla, Dusk is now became a notable Wizard Slayer who just wants to live in peace.
-But a dark figure attacks in the pacific Waukeen's Promenade.
+After a long journey to Athkatla, Dusk now becomes a notable Wizard Slayer who just wants to live in peace.
+But a dark figure attacks in the peaceful Waukeen's Promenade.

 ----------------